Air Force vs. New Mexico NCAA Football Odds, Plays and Insights | October 2, 2021

 New Mexico Stats and Trends

-- The Lobos have been underdogs by 10.5 points or more one time this season and have not covered the spread once.
+- The Lobos have yet to cover the spread this season when underdogs by 10.5 points or more.

-- New Mexico's games this season have eclipsed the over/under one time in three opportunities (33.3%).
+- New Mexico's games this year have gone over the point total one time in three opportunities (33.3%).

-- The Lobos score 18.5 points per game, comparable to the 18.3 the Falcons surrender.
+- The Lobos put up 18.5 points per game, comparable to the 18.3 the Falcons surrender.

-- When New Mexico records more than 18.3 points, it is 0-1 against the spread and 2-0 overall.
+- New Mexico is 0-1 against the spread and 2-0 overall when the team notches more than 18.3 points.

-- In games that New Mexico amasses more than 300.5 yards, the team is 0-1 against the spread and 2-0 overall.
+- In games that New Mexico churns out more than 300.5 yards, the team is 0-1 against the spread and 2-0 overall.

-- This season the Lobos have turned the ball over four times, while the Falcons have forced 4 turnovers.
+- The Lobos have four turnovers this season, equal to the number of takeaways for the Falcons.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.